wunderio/drupal-project/README.md

 # Wunder template for Drupal projects

-This project template is an opinionated fork of the popular [drupal-omposer template](https://github.com/drupal-composer/drupal-project), configured to automatically deploy code to a [Kubernetes](https://kubernetes.io/) cluster using [CircleCI](https://circleci.com/).
+This project is a tailored fork of the popular [drupal-composer template](https://github.com/drupal-composer/drupal-project).
+It is designed for deploying to [Kubernetes](https://kubernetes.io/) clusters via [CircleCI](https://circleci.com/).

 ## Getting started

+1. **Create a new project repository**
-1. Click "[Use this template](https://github.com/wunderio/drupal-project/generate)" to generate a new project:
+   Click "[Use this template](https://github.com/wunderio/drupal-project/generate)" to generate a new project:
    - Select the correct owner.
    - Name the project as `client-COUNTRYCODE-CLIENT-PROJECT`.
-   - Make the repository private (unless the project is public).
+   - Set the repository to private (unless the project is public).

+2. **Clone and customize the repository**
-2. Clone the new project locally and update its details:
+   Clone the new project locally and update its details:
+   - Update `README.md` with the project details.
    - Update `composer.json` with the project name.
-   - Modify the `silta/silta.yml` [values](https://github.com/wunderio/charts/blob/master/drupal/values.yaml).
+   - Modify the `silta/silta*` files [values](https://github.com/wunderio/charts/blob/master/drupal/values.yaml).
-   - Adjust `grumphp.yml` tasks, including the project name in the `git_commit_message` regex.
+   - Adjust `grumphp.yml` tasks, including updating the project name in the `git_commit_message` regex.
+   - Adjust the `lando` configuration in `.lando.yml`.

+3. **Set up CircleCI**
-3. Log in to [CircleCI](https://app.circleci.com/) using your GitHub account and add the new project using the existing configuration.
+   - Log in to [CircleCI](https://app.circleci.com/) using your GitHub account.
+   - Add the new project to CircleCI using the existing configuration.

+4. **Configure encryption keys and secrets**
+   - Define encryption keys for `silta_dev` and `silta_finland` contexts in the CircleCI project settings and backup the keys in LastPass.
+Use the following naming convention: `SEC_{PROJECT_NAME}_{CONTEXT}` where `CONTEXT` is the environment, such as `silta_dev` or `silta_finland`.
+   - Update the `.circleci/config.yml` file with the corresponding `secret_key_env` values.
+   - Define the secret environment variables in the `silta/silta*.secrets` YAML files for the `silta_dev` and `silta_finland` contexts.
+   - Encrypt the `silta/silta*.secrets` files using the encryption keys and commit the encrypted files to the repository.
+   - See the relevant [Silta's documentation](https://wunderio.github.io/silta/docs/encrypting-sensitive-configuration/#using-a-custom-encryption-key) for details.

+5. **Enable JIRA integration**
-4. Configure [automatic autolinks](https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/autolinked-references-and-urls#custom-autolinks-to-external-resources) for the project's JIRA environment.
+   - Configure [automatic autolinks](https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/autolinked-references-and-urls#custom-autolinks-to-external-resources) for the project's JIRA environment to link ticket IDs to JIRA issues seamlessly.

 For additional instructions, please refer to the [Silta documentation](https://github.com/wunderio/silta).